 Research on risk factors such as these helps scientists come closer to pinpointing the cause of MS, while also debunking unproven theories.

 Multiple sclerosis causes a wide range of symptoms, even as it affects the central nervous system, which controls a majority of the body’s functions.

 As you can see, the symptoms caused by MS range across the board and may easily be mistaken for those of another disease.
 So, if you have any of these symptoms and aren’t suffering from another disease, you can talk to your doctor to assess the risk of you having MS. Moreover, many of these symptoms are also early signs of multiple sclerosis, meaning that if you spot them quickly, your treatment efforts should bear more fruit.

 Multiple sclerosis is not easy to diagnose.
 Moreover, there is no test, at present, that can positively assert that you have MS. Most often, diagnosis for multiple sclerosis takes the path of ruling out other conditions.
 Some techniques doctors may use to arrive at a diagnosis are:

 Sometimes the diagnosis of MS needs time because of the nonspecific nature of the symptoms.
 Then, your doctor may be able to identify the particular course of MS, namely:

 There is no cure for multiple sclerosis, but treatment can help:

-An easy way to have quick access to relevant doctors is to use the Bajaj Finserv Health app.
-It lets you search for the best doctors, book appointments at their clinics online, consult via video, and store and share personal health records too.
+An easy way to have quick access to relevant doctors is to use the healthcare platform provided by Bajaj Finserv Health.
+You can get in touch with the best doctors, book appointments at their clinics online, consult via video, and store and share personal health records too.
 This way you can assess the risk of MS in an ongoing manner.
-If you are diagnosed with MS, the app will help you keep track of any medication you may need to take and help you schedule future reviews with doctors.
-To make the most of this online healthcare tool, download it from Google Play or the Apple App Store today.
+If you are diagnosed with MS, the platform also helps you keep track of any medication you may need to take and help you schedule future reviews with doctors.
+Begin your journey to a healthy lifestyle now!